|

 the qualities that allowed for deeply felt and incredibly understood conflicts

+of loyalties.
 The playwright/director and the cast, aided by the crew, brought to vivid life

 the worlds that Chaim Potok had originally created in the pages of the novel